 As a 7Geese administrator, this guide will walk through what you need to know to setup and maintain your team on the platform.
 From permission throughout the app, to inviting the rest of your team, through to engagement on the product, this guide will provide both technical product how-to knowledge as well as best practices.

-7Geese is setup with 3 permission levels: admin, manager, and non-management users.
+7Geese is setup with 4 permission levels: super admin, admin, manager, and non-management users.
 Here is a summary of what each level can do and access.

 Super admins & admins are indicated with a star next to their name on the people page and on their user profiles.
 Super admins have full control over user permissions including granting admin permissions to a user.